BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-11-17-migrating-from-npm-to-pnpm.md

   - performance
 ---

-PNPM has been touted as a more performant & reliable replacement for NPM, aiming to reduce slow build times and eliminate issues with dependency mismatches.
+PNPM has been touted as a more performant and reliable replacement for NPM, aiming to reduce slow build times and eliminate issues with dependency mismatches.
 I primarily investigated PNPM as a way of speeding up the completion times for CI pipelines, as well as having a better package manager to use during development cycles.

 ## Preface